Home /Compare /Vanilla vs Cream

 Can you use vanilla and cream together?+

-Yes, they can work well together in a monochromatic or analogous palette since they're both blue-green colors.
-Their contrast ratio is 1.22:1.
-Use vanilla as the dominant/darker color and cream as the accent or highlight.
+Yes.
+Both vanilla and cream are yellow shades, so they pair naturally in a monochromatic palette.
+Use vanilla as the dominant color and cream as the accent or highlight.

 What is the hex code for vanilla?+